zomagic/Cerberus_Modext/README.md

 Use -into to give a folder name for your external module.
 If not supply default will use as **modules_ext**

+Example1: modext.exe <br>
+This will download everything but will skip if module already exist.<br>
+Example2: modext.exe -into=my_module<br>
+This will download into folder call **my_module**. <br>
+Example3: modext.exe -update<br>
+This will download everything and replace module that already exist.<br>
+Example4: modext.exe -update=diddy,fantomCX<br>
+This will download everything but will not replace anything except diddy and fantomCX modules will be replace.<br>

 WARNING!!
-Before run, Please backup your Cerberus\modules_ext\ folder.
-All existing file and folder in Cerberus\modules_ext\ will be replace by the new version if you run with -update
+All existing module that share the same name will be replace by the new version if you run with -update.<br>
+Please backup your module if nersesary.

 This is the list of module to be download by the app
 - FantomCX